Daniel-Mietchen/events/SciDataCon2016.md

 # Competing Interests
 The author works as a contractor for the National Institutes of Health, including on issues around data sharing in public health emergencies.

+# Reviews
+The following reviewer comments were transmitted to me.
+As I was on vacation at the time (and still am), I did not have time to incorporate them into the final submission.
+I will take care of that when back.
+In the meantime, I am including here a few quick responses to these comments.
+> The paper has delve into important topic of data sharing in public health.
+But the paper should also provide further explanation about some of the challenges that are identified and possible solutions for data sharing.
+If the solution is not available, at least explaining the problem and how it is affecting the targetted sector will be helpful.

+> This paper discusses an important issue of data sharing in public health emergencies.
+The abstract, however, is not properly written, and there is no specific substance with regard to the approach or methodology taken in this paper.
+This needs to be improved.

+> This submission will discuss use cases for sharing data during public health disasters.
+If this will be a lightening talk for Session 93, then this seems appropriate to the session as this talk will address data sharing requirements in emergency situations.
+The information needs to be more clearly and robustly presented.